Susan Gass

-Susan Gass (born 1943) is an American linguist who has won the Kenneth W. Mildenberger Prize.
+Susan M. Gass (born 1943) is an American linguist who has won the Kenneth W. Mildenberger Prize.
 She is currently a professor emerita, retired from the Department of Linguistics, Languages, and Cultures at Michigan State University.
 Her research focuses on applied linguistics with a special focus on second language learning, corrective feedback, and task-based language learning.
 She graduated in 1961 from Kingswood School Cranbrook.

 Career

-Gass served as the director of the English Language Center, co-director of the Center for Language Education And Research, co-director of the Center for Language Teaching Advancement and director of the Second Language Studies Ph.D. program at the Michigan State University.
+Gass served as the director of the English Language Center, co-director of the Center for Language Education And Research (CLEAR), co-director of the Center for Language Teaching Advancement (CeLTA), and founding-director of the Second Language Studies (SLS) Ph.D. program at Michigan State University.

 Between 2002 and 2008 she served as president of the International Association of Applied Linguistics.

-She is currently the editor of Studies in Second Language Acquisition.
+She was the editor of Studies in Second Language Acquisition.

 Research

 According to Google Scholar, Gass's most cited publications include: Second language acquisition: An introductory course, Second language research: Methodology and design, and Input, interaction, and the second language learner.

 One of her major publications is a journal article, published in Applied Linguistics in 1985, entitled Non-native/Non-native Conversations: A Model for Negotiation of Meaning.
 The article, co-written with Evangeline Varonis, builds on the research focusing on conversational interactions between native speakers and non-native speakers.
 The paper focuses on interactions among non-native speakers of English.
 Varonis and Gass noted that negotiation of meaning was the most common among non-native speaker/non-native speaker pairs.